 - 5.1.
-A non-family member donor may contribute - 5.1.1. annual or bonus leave to another employee in any state agency, community college, or public school. - 5.1.2. up to five (5) days of sick leave to an employee of a community college as long as the combined total of sick leave received from non-immediate family members does not exceed 20 days per year as defined by local college policy. - 5.2.
+A non-family member donor may contribute - 5.1.1. annual or bonus leave to another employee in any state agency, community college, or public school. - 5.1.2. up to 40 hours of sick leave to an employee of a community college as long as the combined total of sick leave received from non-immediate family members does not exceed 160 hours per year as defined by local college policy. - 5.2.
 An immediate family member donor of any state agency, public school system, or community college may contribute annual, bonus or sick leave to another immediate family member in any state agency, public school or community college. - 5.3.
-To donate leave, the Request to Donate Voluntary Shared Leave Program form (Exhibit 5.31A) must be completed and forwarded to the Office of HROD. - 5.4.
+To donate leave, the Voluntary Shared Leave Donation form must be completed and forwarded to HROD. - 5.4.
 The minimum amount of sick or vacation leave to be donated is four (4) hours. - 5.4.1.
 An employee family member donating sick leave to a qualified immediate family member under the Voluntary Shared Leave program may donate up to a maximum of 1040 hours but may not reduce their sick leave account below 40 hours.